alephant/MA-data/1_INTRODUCTION/1-3 Brief overview Sullivan and T&S.md

 - Teaser Understanding of vs understanding with ML models
 - Teaser for narrow and wide view of understanding from ML models

 Sullivan argues that whether or not ML models enable understanding of phenomena is not a question of model opacity, but depends on the degree of link uncertainty between the model and the phenomenon.
-For a link to be established between model and phenomenon,

 Opacity is not an in-principle problem for understanding from ML models, i.e. the reason why opaque do not enable understanding is not opacity, but link uncertainty.